 "Being Prepared" is an important axiom.
 Throughout your life, you have worked to ensure your physical and financial needs are met during your productive years.
 You should have a blueprint for when you eventually become incapacitated or pass on.

-The Law Office of Wesley W. Legg, Esquire LLC assists clients in Chester County and throughout Southeastern Pennsylvania to create legally sound and durable estate plans that will benefit them long into the future.
+The Law Office of Wesley W. Legg, Esquire assists clients in Hampshire County and throughout Western Massachusetts to create legally sound and durable estate plans that will benefit them long into the future.

 A client's goals may vary: Your goal may be to provide financial security to a spouse or disabled child; your goal may be to leave an inheritance for your children; or your goal may be to retain control of your medical care.
 There are many options that I can assist you with.